ICT4LT Module

 The main use of computers in the assessment of writing is, currently, the use of on-screen marking as described in Section 3.

-You can read more about grammar checkers in:
+You can read more about grammar and style checkers in:

-See the website of Linguanet Europa.
-This project has recently undergone expansion to incorporate an interface in a number of new languages and addresses in particular the needs of adult learners and independent learners.
-The site includes advice on ways of assessing and improving one's current ability in different languages (including links to websites that offer diagnostic and placement tests), communicating electronically with other language learners and finding appropriate resources.
-A substantial online catalogue of language learning resources is also being built up here: http://www.linguanet-europa.org
+See Linguanet Worldwide website: This project has recently undergone expansion to incorporate an interface in a number of new languages and addresses in particular the needs of adult learners and independent learners.
+The site includes advice on ways of assessing and improving one's current ability in different languages (including links to websites that offer diagnostic tests and placement tests), communicating electronically with other language learners and finding appropriate resources.
+A substantial online catalogue of language learning resources is also being built up.

 When reading this section bear in mind the distinction that was made earlier between exercises and tests.
 See Section 1.4, headed Exericise or test?